subatomicdev/binance-futures-cpp/README.md

+# Binance WebSockets

-NOTE: this is an active project in the early stages so I don't recommend relying on the API until it's stable.
+**This is an active project in the early stages so I don't recommend relying on the API until it's stable.**

 # Current State
 General: